For the 2017–18 academic year, CMU registered 92 undergraduate and 23 graduate students from 32 different countries.

 International Student Mentors are assigned to each new international student when they arrive for orientation.
 These student leaders assist new students in navigating the various items associated with beginning university and moving to Canada.

-What will the CMU health insurance plan cost?
+What does the plan cost?

 CMU has partnered with Flywire (a money transfer service) to help international students make easier payments for tuition and room & board.
 Payment can be made directly from your home country to your student account.
 For further information and CMU's payment policy, please visit the Tuition & Fees webpage.